KevinZhao-07/Fusion-Mcp-Server/Notes.md

 - **Edge tools** (fillet, chamfer) - same pattern, different edge treatments
 - Plus one utility tool (clear)

-Each new tool built on knowledge from the previous one, making development easier.
+Each new tool built on knowledge from the previous one, making development more efficient.

 ## Single Plane
 I kept all the sketches to the XZ plane rather than allowing plane selection.